 If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.
 It is the most common way to treat anaemia.
-Sometimes doctors prescribe a drug called erythropoietin.
+Sometimes doctors prescribe a drug called erythropoietin or darbepoetin.
 This helps the body to make more red blood cells.
 It is given as an injection under the skin.
-Some people may have erythropoietin and a blood transfusion.
+Some people have both treatments.